What Drives the Size and Value Factors?

-I show that over 40% of movements in the Fama-French size and value factors are temporary price pressures.
-Since 1980, investors frequently made large capital reallocations across mutual funds of different size and value styles, generating large factor-level price pressures that completely reverse subsequently.
-Further corroborating the price pressure interpretation, flow-induced price movements happen exclusively in intraday (open to close) returns, but not in overnight (close to open) returns, consistent with the fact that mutual funds tend to trade during market hours.
-Overall, these findings imply that a sizeable fraction of factor movements do not represent fundamental risk.
+Academics often assume that price fluctuations of asset pricing factors are driven by cash flow and discount rate variation.
+However, I show that around 30% of fluctuations in the Fama-French size and value factors are temporary, demand-driven price pressures.
+Specifically, investors frequently make large capital reallocations across mutual funds of different size and value styles, generating large factor-level price movements that completely reverse subsequently.
+Further corroborating the demand-driven interpretation, these price pressures happen exclusively in periods when mutual funds place trades.
+Overall, the findings indicate that investor demand can explain a significant fraction of market-wide price movements.

 JEL Classification: G10, G12, G23, G40